saraswatmks/saraswatmks.github.com/_posts/2026/2026-02-26-cross-entropy-likelihood.md

 Everything above scales directly to large language models, and the translation is surprisingly literal.

 A language model is trained on text sequences.
 Each sequence is a list of tokens: words, subwords, punctuation marks.
 The model's job is to predict the next token given all previous tokens.
-At each position t, the model outputs a probability distribution over the entire vocabulary — maybe 50,000 tokens — using a softmax layer.
+At each position t, the model outputs a probability distribution over the entire vocabulary, maybe 50,000 tokens using a softmax layer.

 The probability the model assigns to the entire sequence is the product of its per-token predictions: